-[Negligible spoilers] Prior to watching this masterpiece, I had thought the protagonist character was no longer an area of storytelling innovation.
+This is the best masterpiece I’ve ever watched.
+Prior to watching Code Geass, I had thought the protagonist character was no longer an area of storytelling innovation.
 In classic shounen, the protagonist is designed to champion the viewer.
 Through his/her falls and triumphs, the viewer is able to grow vicariously alongside the protagonist.
 As such, the protagonist has to be relatable, charismatic and possibly idiosyncratic depending on the target audience.
 He/she may be strong or weak, but the bottomline is he/she needs to champion the viewer.
 Many shows that came after the grandfather of all shounen, Dragon Ball Z, experimented with various alternatives to the classic hero’s journey.
 Naruto convolved the protagonist in a yin-yang-like duality with the

 antagonist secondary protagonist.
 One Piece used the protagonist as the steering wheel of a grander adventure and world.
 Fullmetal Alchemist used the protagonist to navigate its deep and philosophical themes.
 Hunter x Hunter rejected the idea of a central protagonist altogether by making the “protagonist” weak with no grand ambition but produced the most creative cast of antagonist (if there even are antagonists) of all time whose own ambitions drove the plot spontaneously.
 Then there’s Code Geass, which arguably executed the greatest concept of all – the martyr protagonist.
 At this point, this too seems like an overdone concept (esp. with Attack on Titan’s cop out ending), but considering how Code Geass was the first to perfect the execution of this concept, it only serves to make posterior attempts to emulate it look phony at best.